 In our social anxiety therapy sessions, we aim to teach our clients the techniques they need to deal with social pressures as they occur.
 There may be opportunities to get into group or family therapy sessions to help others around the client understand the disorder itself.
 They may also gain social skills through group training settings to learn to become competent in future social situations.

 Action Plan for Society Anxiety Therapy

 Overall, it is important to note that social anxieties vary amongst individuals.
 There is no one type of therapy or treatment that can cure our clients of their social anxieties.
 Treatments take time to take effect, and the time it takes can differ depending on the client.
 Treatment plans tailored to the client is most effective when the client chooses to practice the strategies they learned and work on themselves.
-If you are having difficulties with social situations, and if they are affecting your performance and potential at your work, education, or social relationships, you can contact us at the Grief Recovery Center for more info today.
+If you are having difficulties with social situations, and if they are affecting your performance and potential at your work, education, or social relationships, you can contact us at the Grief Recovery Center in Houston, TX for more info today.